June 23 Column: Hoop House and Greenhouse

 hoop house and greenhouse

 I get a lot of questions about how I use my hoop house and greenhouse.
 Because of that, I felt it should be the topic for one of my garden columns.
 Well, today’s the day!
-Here’s a link to it in The Spokesman-Review: Hoop houses and greenhouses help extend garden season.
+Here’s a link to it in The Spokesman-Review: Hoop houses and greenhouses help extend garden season. (you can read my column lower in this post)

 I shot a video of both the hoop house and greenhouse set-ups because I figured it’d be easier than trying to visualize everything.